Home Online Business Blog Asset Management vs. Wealth Management

 What Is a Wealth Manager?

 Although wealth managers work with financial assets as well, their scope is much broader.
 They also manage other aspects of their clients’ overall financial situations.
 Wealth managers’ goal is to protect and maximize their clients’ wealth over the long term.
 Wealth managers deal with more areas of clients’ finances than asset managers do.
-They help their clients with all of the following aspects of wealth management:3
+They help their clients with everything from financial planning to estate planning.4

 Financial planning involves taking a structured approach to creating a comprehensive financial plan.
 A financial plan includes clients' goals, income, expenses, assets, liabilities, tax situation and risk tolerance.